 They’re an amazing leg exercise and are the perfect substitute for squat racks or barbells.
 They’ll help you build your glutes and quads, considered by many to be the most important muscle group in the body.

 Incorporating dips into your workout is the one of the many ways of ensuring that you don’t miss your upper body.
 They’re the perfect exercise for circuit or interval training, and will help you build your hands-they make for a great long head bicep exercise, or when you want to train your shoulders after chest day.
 Besides, you get to burn lots of energy in the process.

 Squats are one of the important exercises that you can perform as you’ll be focusing on building up your quads and glutes as well as burning a very large amount of energy in the process.
 I recommend that you mix it up by trying dumbbell or kettlebell squats too.

 Sprints, yes, even a solid run on the treadmill makes for a peak high-intensity interval training.
 They require your body to function in an explosive way that’ll expend more energy than most other exercises.

 Mountain climbers are a great exercise to get your heart rate up while working the midriff.
 Keeping a steady position throughout your upper body while driving your knees underneath you in and out requires a lot of strength and stability.

 Make sure to keep your hips at shoulder level when driving your knees underneath you to make the exercise as effective as possible.

-Last but not least, you should always try doing some burpees, which will give your metabolism a steady boost.
+Last but not least, you should always try doing some burpees and similar workouts, which will give your metabolism a steady boost.
 They’re a great exercise to pull off because they combine elements of weightlifting exercises with cardio, making them a perfect combo for building muscle and burning calories.

 Boosting Metabolism Without Exercise